Conducting A Planning and Feasibility Study: A Guide

-In a planning and feasibility study, a third-party representative (usually a fundraising firm) interviews important stakeholders in your organization and community.
+In a planning and feasibility study, a third-party representative (usually a fundraising consultant) interviews important stakeholders in your organization and community.
 These interviews are meant to gauge stakeholders’ perceptions of your nonprofit and their support for the campaign or project you’re proposing.

 This will help you determine not only whether the campaign should proceed in the first place, but also give you the information you need to raise as much as possible.
 A planning and feasibility study will help you craft an effective fundraising strategy that is directly tailored to your most important and supportive donors.

 The 5 Aspects of a Fundraising Planning and Feasibility Study

 1. Hire a consultant firm to lead your planning and feasibility study

 The key to conducting an informative fundraising planning and feasibility study?
 Hiring the right nonprofit consultant firm to get the job done.

 While some organizations may be tempted to keep the study in-house, the expertise and outsider perspective of a consulting firm is a crucial component of a successful fundraising planning and feasibility study.
 Because nonprofit consultant firms aren’t internal members of your organization, individuals are more likely to provide honest feedback on your campaign during the interview phase of the study.

 Similarly, since consultants have a more diverse background from working with a variety of nonprofit organizations, they’ll be more equipped to identify potential fundraising roadblocks and help your team sidestep unforeseen strategic challenges.